 Complaining About Success

 The audience for this post was unclear.
-Was it written to non-writers, who may not understand what writing is like, or not-yet published writers?
-‘Are you wanting to become a serious student of writing, and/or are you one already?’ this writer asks at one point, suggesting the latter, and thus revealing the post’s total ickiness.
-Throughout, the underlying message is ‘A lot of unsuccessful writers just don’t get how hard it is to be famous.’
+Was it written to non-writers, who may not understand what writing/being a writer is like, or was it for not-yet published writers?
+‘Are you wanting to become a serious student of writing, and/or are you one already?’ this writer asks at one point, suggesting the latter, which reveals the post’s just total ickiness; the underlying message is ‘A lot of unsuccessful writers just don’t get how hard it is to be successful.’

 That this ‘advice’ was framed as etiquette seems downright Trumpian.

-This is a strain of social media complaint I’ve long hated.
-(Yes, I’m complaining here about others’ complaining.)
-I recall another writer years back posting on Twitter how they had to go to the grocery store (can you believe it?) to finally buy a pair of socks, because they’d been on a book tour for so long they ran out of socks and didn’t have time to do laundry.
+This is a strain of social media complaint I have no time for (and I love a good complaint).
+I recall another writer years back tweeting how they had to go to the grocery store (can you believe it?) to finally buy a pair of socks, because they’d been on a book tour for so long they ran out of socks and didn’t have time to do laundry.

 You may have heard anecdotally that the percentage of authors who get to go on book tours is measly.
 I’ve published 2 books, and any touring I did I had to book and pay for myself.
 And even that, I recognized, was an enormous privilege—bookstores around the country said Okay to me coming there to read from my book, which they did the work of buying copies of.